Signed in as:

 He placed a basket of sweets near a tree and made the children stand 100 meters away; he then announced that whoever reached first would get all the sweets in the basket.

-When ready, he said, “ready steady go” …Do you know what the children did?
+When ready, he said, “Ready steady go” …Do you know what the children did?
 They all held each other’s hands, ran together towards the tree, divided the sweets equally among themselves, ate the sweets, and enjoyed it.

 When the Anthropologist asked them why they did so, they answered,” UBUNTU.”